0xSynapse/redditapi_wrapper/README.md

 2. Use the Reddit API to authenticate and fetch articles from the chosen subreddit.

-3. Create a route in the Flask application to serve the fetched articles as JSON data.
+3. Create a route in the Django application to serve the fetched articles as JSON data.

 ## Frontend